 In addition to the fun pools, there are some great play areas at the Art of Animation that make it the best Disney resort for families.
 Outdoors, the Righteous Reef Playground at Art of Animation is a popular place for kids.
 There are a handful of slides and areas to climb that are just for toddlers.
 (One of many reasons why Art of Animation is the best Disney resort for toddlers!)

+In addition to the Art of Animation playground, each section of the resort has fun areas to explore.
 In the Lion King Section, you’ll find several Lion King characters throughout.
 They include Timon, Pumba, Scar, Rafiki, Simba and more.
 Our toddler also loved running through the tunnel at the Elephant Graveyard.
 The Little Mermaid section is the furthest from the lobby.
 While the Little Mermaid area doesn’t have any designated play areas, there’s still some cute theming throughout.

 More Fun Things to Do at Disney’s Art of Animation Resort